Home > Spain > Madrid > LIFE International School

 Entry evaluation for students

-Seven years old students and up will complete a language assessment to determine their starting capacity in English.
+Starting at seven years old, students complete a language assessment to determine their starting capacity in English.

 Brief description of entry evaluation required